 The salivary glands are made up of small groups of cells called glands which are connected to the inside of the mouth by long thin channels called ducts.
 The glands make the chemicals in the saliva which travels down the ducts into the mouth.

 The diagnosis of salivary duct carcinoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
+The diagnosis can also be made after the entire tumour is removed in a larger surgical procedure called a resection.
+The tissue is then sent to a pathologist for examination.

 Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
 The tumour cells in salivary duct carcinoma are typically positive or reactive for androgen receptor (AR), pan-cytokeratin, GATA-3, and mammaglobin.
 The tumour cells are typically negative or non-reactive for S100 and cytokeratin-20.